jasper-day/logseq-notes/pages/Simple Materials.md

 public:: true

 - # Examples of *simple materials* that would go nicely into the Matlib project. #matlib
-- Small physical things that would fit in the project:
 	- Small glass animal
 	- Fabrics - synthetic and naturally-occurring
 	- Rubber bands